rocky-linux/documentation/docs/guides/network/basic_network_configuration.md

 Down the left-hand column, we see the name of the setting, and down the right we see the value.

-For example, we can see here that `ipv4.method` here is currently set to `auto`.
+For example, we can see that the `ipv4.method` here is currently set to `auto`.
 There are many allowed values for the `ipv4.method` setting, but the main two you will most likely see are:

 * `auto`: the appropriate automatic method (DHCP, PPP, etc) is used for the interface and most other properties can be left unset.
 * `manual`: static IP addressing is used and at least one IP address must be given in the 'addresses' property.